adamponddesign/progress-pro/Readme.md

 ### Project brief
 * Build a full-stack application, making your own back-end and front-end.
-* Use a Python Flask API to serve your data from a Postgres database.
+* Use a Python Flask API to serve your data from a PostgreSQL database.
 * Consume your API with a separate front-end built with React.
 * Be a complete product with multiple database relationships and CRUD functionality for at least a couple of models.